coder-mike/microvium/doc/internals/closure-embedding.md

 }
 ```

 In this example, `bar` is a closure because something inside it accesses `x`, and `increment` is a closure nested inside `bar`.
-Similarly `baz` is a closure with a nested `decrement` function, but it won't be embedded in foo's scope because only one nested function can be embedded.
+Similarly `baz` is a closure with a nested `decrement` function.

+Like before, `bar` will be embedded into `foo`'s scope because it is the first closure in `foo` with the same lifetime as the body of `foo`.
+And `baz` will not be embedded into `foo` because only one function can be embedded (in the following diagram, note the extra allocation required by `baz` which is not required by `bar`).

+Both `increment` and `decrement` can be embedded, into `bar`'s and `baz`'s body scopes respectively.

 ![image](../images/function-embedding-closure-nesting.svg)

-Here I've labeled each allocation both according to the scope (environment record) it represents and the closure it represents (i.e. the closure embedded into the environment record).
+As before, I've labeled each allocation both according to the scope (environment record) it represents and the closure it represents (i.e. the closure embedded into the environment record).

 Note in particular that `baz` does not contain `z`.
 There is a distinction between `baz` and `baz's scope`.
 The heap allocation `baz` is an "empty closure" that exists because we couldn't embed `baz` into `foo's scope`.
-For each time we call `baz`, there will be another instance of `baz's scope` (only one is shown in the diagram). `baz's scope` contains the variable `z`, of course, but here it also contains the function pointer to the code/instructions for `decrement`, since the `decrement` closure is embedded into `baz's scope`.
+Each time we call `baz`, there will be another instance of `baz's scope` (only one is shown in the diagram). `baz's scope` contains the variable `z`, of course, but here it also contains the function pointer to the code/instructions for `decrement`, since the `decrement` closure is embedded into `baz's scope`.

 In this example: